The screeching, shaking, and clattering of a noisy garage door opener is annoying. It also won’t win you any friends in your neighborhood.

 9. Insulate the Garage Door

 Insulation is yet another option for silencing noisy garage doors.
 Many newer doors come with built-in insulation, but numerous kits exist to retrofit standard doors with insulating panels.
 These panels can help cut down on the shuddering and booming noises made as your garage door opens and closes.

 - Installation does not require tapes, glues or pins

 - Fits most standard pan style 8-foot and 9-foot garage doors

 Insulating your garage door has a number of benefits outside reducing unwanted noise.
 The right insulation can also block out excessive heat and cold, making your garage a bit more comfortable to work in year-round.
 After all, who doesn’t want a nice place to work on their car or home projects?

 10. Upgrade to a Quiet Belt Drive Opener

-Most garage door openers rely on a metal chain to pull garage doors open and shut.
-However, they also tend to make a racket.
+Most quiet garage door openers do not rely on a metal chain to pull garage doors open and shut.
+Chains tend to make a terrible racket.
 If lubrication or chain replacement does nothing to get rid of unwanted noise, upgrading to a belt drive opener may be your best bet.

 A steel-reinforced belt offers a quieter operation when compared to steel chains.
 They also don’t need as much maintenance, and they’re easier to replace.
 A belt drive opener can also lift garage doors faster than its chain-driven brethren.